easypcceo/jacobtuwiner/pages/cold-email/cold-email.md

 In practice, it looks something like this:

-<i>Hi John,
+<i>Hi John,</i>

-Congrats on winning the Executive of the Year award — your peers had nothing but great things to say about you.
+<i>Congrats on winning the Executive of the Year award — your peers had nothing but great things to say about you.</i>

-My name is Jacob and I help digital agency owners book more meetings with their ideal clients.
+<i>My name is Jacob and I help digital agency owners book more meetings with their ideal clients.</i>

-Recently helped another SEO agency implement a cold email outreach campaign which resulted in more than $21,000 in sales after 2 months.
-Would love to help Agency Name do the same.
+<i>Recently helped another SEO agency implement a cold email outreach campaign which resulted in more than $21,000 in sales after 2 months.
+Would love to help Agency Name do the same.</i>

-Mind if I send over a few times for a quick call to discuss?
+<i>Mind if I send over a few times for a quick call to discuss?</i>

-Thanks for your time John,
+<i>Thanks,</i>
-Jacob Tuwiner</i>
+<i>Jacob Tuwiner</i>

 Make sure to craft several different versions of your email script.
 This way you'll be able to A/B test them later on.